ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

   - A foreign key can be made by using the `references` attribute like
     this: `references: 'monkey(id)'`, It can also be done like this:
     `referencedTableName: 'monkey', referencedColumnNames: 'id'` for those
     who prefer to separate out the table from the column.
-Since Liuquibase 3.5, this second form also has `referencedTableCatalogName` and `referencedTableSchemaName` atrributes.
+Since Liquibase 3.5, this second form also has `referencedTableCatalogName` and `referencedTableSchemaName` attributes.
   - There is also a `checkConstraint` attribute, that appears to be useful for defining a check constraint, but I could not determine the proper syntax for it yet.
 For now, it may be best to stick to custom